Words from the Chairperson

 Toshihiro KASUGA (Nagoya Institute of Technology, Professor)

-Professor Kazuaki Hashimoto of Chiba Institute of Technology and Mr. Hidetoshi Sato of Shimonoseki Mitsui Chemicals have been appointed as Vice Presidents.
-Professor Nakayama will continue to assist us in the management of the society as an Executive Director.
+I have been appointed as the 15th President at the General Meeting held on September 29, 2022.
+I am working under the organization as shown in the list of officers.
+In 2023, Professor Kazuaki Hashimoto of Chiba Institute of Technology and Mr. Kenta Takahashi of Shimonoseki Mitsui Chemicals have been appointed as Vice Presidents.
+Professor Hirokazu Nakayama of Kobe Pharmaceutical University is continuing to assist us in the management of the society as an Executive Director.
 I would also be happy to receive various opinions from Honorary President, Professor Kimihiro Yamashita, and the advisory board members.

 JAIPC is a small society, but I believe that we can/should take advantage of this flexibility in our activities.
 The main activities of this society are the publication of “PHOSPHORUS LETTER” (PL) and the international journal “Phosphorus Research Bulletin” (PRB), and the organization of the Annual Symposium on Inorganic Phosphorus Chemistry.
-I believe that it is an important responsibility of this society to make good use of these activities, especially in fostering young researchers who will lead the next generation and in promoting collaboration between industry, government, and academia.
-I also believe that this society’s role is to create opportunities for individual members to interact and trigger new collaboration on inorganic phosphorus chemistry.
-Online meetings and discussions are very convenient and helpful, but I still believe that face-to-face discussions would generate new ideas.
-As the COVID-19 measures are gradually being eased, the International Symposium on Inorganic Phosphate Materials (ISIPM), which has been postponed, is being prepared to be held in a face-to-face meeting.
+I believe that it is an important responsibility of this society to make good use of these activities, especially in fostering researchers and engineers who will lead the next generation and in promoting collaboration between industry, government, and academia.
+One of our new initiatives is the establishment of the “Mirai Award,” which was approved at the meeting of the board members on September 20, 2023.
+This award is intended to be given to researchers and engineers who are enthusiastic about the academic and technological research and development in inorganic phosphorus chemistry, and also who are expected to continue to contribute to the further development of this field, especially with a vision toward industry-academia-government collaboration.
+Details about the call will be published in PL issue 109.

 We would like to make a small contribution to the activities of JAIPC.
-I sincerely welcome the frank comments and remarks about our scientific activities at JAIPC.
+I sincerely welcome the frank